damonliuchn/ResProguardInGradle/README.md

 //variant
 def targetVariants = ["googleRelease"];
 ```
-4、this script is only test in mac os，if you use linux or window you should replace the [SevenZip-1.1.16-osx-x86_64.exe](https://github.com/shwenzhang/AndResGuard/tree/master/SevenZip/executable)

-5、you can clone this demo repo and enjoy it!
+4、you can clone this demo repo and enjoy it!

 #Contact me: